lx-is/lu/content/writing/tiktok-as-two-words.md

 Perhaps there’s actually nothing to it; they might simply think that’s the correct spelling or just haven’t given much thought to the official branding or correct spelling.
 Fair enough.
 Though, I’d argue TikTok is just as prevalent as Facebook which is never spelt as "face book."

-My personal theory is that the incorrect spelling is done as a way to emphasise detachment from the social media platform.
+As I alluded to, my personal theory is that the incorrect spelling is done as a way to emphasise detachment from the social media platform.
 If that is the case, I don't have any animosity towards it.
 Language is fascinating; it’s neat how spelling can be used to signal one’s preferences and affiliations.